MAP Test Language Usage

 Jason is writing an article.
 Choose the best words or phrases that help Jason’s argument and move them into the blank spaces.

-The local elementary school has implemented a new rule that home lunches must exclude certain foods that are common allergens, such as dairy, peanuts, soy, and wheat products. _____ this decision was made with the best interest of the students' health in mind, I argue that there are other students whose health could be harmed by this decision.
-There are students that have certain deficiencies who may need to eat such products. _____ I believe the rule should be changed. _____, I believe there should be two different areas in which students can eat lunch, one without allergens and one with.
+The local elementary school has implemented a new rule that home lunches must exclude certain foods that are common allergens, such as dairy, peanuts, soy, and wheat products. _____ this decision was made with the best interest of the students’ health in mind, I argue that there are other students whose health could be harmed by this decision.
+There are students who have certain deficiencies and may need to eat such products. _____, I believe the rule should be changed. _____, I believe there should be two different areas in which students can eat lunch: one without allergens and one with allergens.
 That way, all students will be able to enjoy their lunch safely.

 1. Although